3 Ways to Find Column Index Number in Excel

 Alternative Method #2: Use the VLOOKUP Function to Find Column Index Number in Excel

-Before getting into the method direction, I would like to inform you that, this method only works for the data tables which start in column A. VLOOKUP function is a handy way to find the column index numbers.
+Before getting into the method direction, I would like to inform you that, this method only works for the data tables that start in column A. The VLOOKUP function is a handy way to find the column index numbers.
 All you have to do is recall the syntax of its formula.

-Formula Syntax ↓
+Syntax

 =VLOOKUP(lookup_array, table_array, column_index_number, [range_lookup])